Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 but I think that is the thing that I am struggling with.

-Not only is he clearly for most people or a lot of people, plurality of the voters in the last election, not somehow way over the line, but like.
+Not only is he clearly for most people, or a lot of people, plurality of the voters in the last election, not somehow way over the line, but like

-That means it's a lot of people who are willing to accept things that I would have, I thought we would have found unacceptable.
+that means it's a lot of people who are willing to accept things that I would have, I thought we would have found unacceptable.

-I think for me, and this goes back to maybe the culture that you feel didn't exist, but I feel did,
+I think for me, and this goes back to maybe the culture that you feel didn't exist, but I feel did.

 And I think that I am like working with the question of what happens if you don't believe that, if you don't control the line.
+What I see is any line that existed at all collapsing.

 So I'm watching like Holocaust revisionism on like the biggest right-wing podcasts.